 - Play Rabble games from dogeball to gladiators

-- Combine exercise with everyday chores: stand on one leg whilst cleaning teeth, squat whilst taking a shower, do your stretching and flexibility activities while you watch TV
+- Think of all the way to combine movement with everyday chores: stand on one leg whilst cleaning teeth, squat whilst taking a shower, do your stretching and flexibility activities while you watch TV etc

 Just do something

-Remember, most of the fitness industry’s goal is to make money, not to make you healthy or give you enjoyment.
+Remember, most of the fitness industry’s goal is to make money, not to make you fit and healthy.

 If you are not sure what to do, just do something.
 What’s the worst that could happen?